genevaers/Workbench/database/db2/README.md

 INSTSP   - install stored procedures
 </pre>

+## Importing XML into DB2 Schema

+Te following scenarios are provided to show how to re-import exported Workbench views along with all their constituent parts into a DB2 schema

+### Importing to an empty DB2 schema containing an environment with no existing Workbench metadata

+If a DB2 schema is completely empty, such as in the case above (see **Build DB2 Schema to contain GenevaERS objects**) it will contain a single *environment* named Development.
+This default environment is installed by the process describer above.
+You can import an XMLformat view folder such as Demo_Open_Source.XML into this view folder as is, see the following screenshot.

+### Importing to a DB2 schema which contains existing Workbench views

+If a DB2 schema is not completely empty, you cannot import an XMLformat view folder into an environment containing existing Workbench objects.
+Therefore a new *environment* must be created for the import to work.
+In order to avoid a clash of Control Records it is recommended you un-tick the box that says **Generate a Control Record** before proceeding.
+See the screenshot below.

+### Avoiding a clash in the control record

+If you encounter the following problem, see screen shot, it means there is a control record already in the empty environment you are trying to use for the import.
+Therefore you must first create an empty environment using the option to not create a control record.

 ### Note on stored procedures - job INSTSP

 Stored Procedures are used by the GENEVA Workbench to access